Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/infor-ion.md

 ![](/_images/docbits/image-31-1024x342.png)

-Click on the ION API File section and select the ION API file that you want to use for the communication between Docbits (DOC²) and IDM.
+Click on the ION API File section and select the ION API file that you want to use for the communication between DocBits (DOC²) and IDM.
 If you don't have a ION API file follow this documentation to create one: [How to create an Infor ION file](/docbits/export/create-a-infor-ion-file/)

 ![](/_images/docbits/image-32-1024x347.png)